 Starring: John David Washington, Adam Driver, Laura Harrier

 Review Author: Tony

 Much of the criticism directed at Lee has been the lack of subtlety in his themes and approach to filmmaking, but it’s rather unjust considering topics such as racism, crime, poverty, media coverage aren’t particularly subtle facets of society.
-Much of Lee’s approach is cause and effect, we see how social themes affect the lives of his characters, the communities they live in and how it usually surfaces in a negative manner.
+Much of Lee’s approach is cause and effect.
+We see how social themes affect the lives of his characters, the communities they live in, and how it usually surfaces negatively.
 What has usually determined the quality of Lee’s films is the strength of the script and when he finds the right balance between filmmaker and social commentator.
-Thankfully Blackkklansman is a doozy and only made more intriguing due to it being based on true events.
+Thankfully, Blackkklansman is a doozy and only made more intriguing due to it being based on true events.

-The concept of an African-American officer tricking the KKK by contacting through phone and using a white colleague for face to face meetings is almost stranger than fiction but Lee plays off the absurdity with a sharp wit and prickly sense of humor.
-Lee doesn’t hold back in showing racism’s true colours of rabid hatred and dumbfuck ignorance.
+The concept of an African-American officer tricking the KKK by contacting through phone and using a white colleague for face-to-face meetings is almost stranger than fiction, but Lee plays off the absurdity with a sharp wit and prickly sense of humor.
+Lee doesn’t hold back on showing racism’s true colours of rabid hatred and dumbfuck ignorance.
 However, despite a plethora of great laughs and slick sequences, the film builds incredibly unnerving and high tension scenes where our central characters find themselves in genuine danger.

 The film benefits from a phenomenal cast, specifically the great chemistry between the two leads, John David Washington and Adam Driver.
 Even the unthankful roles of the KKK members are played with a great sense of goofiness and yet sinister intent.
 While I don’t agree with the statement that Spike Lee is back (he never went away), in Blackkklansman you can feel his commitment and joy at bringing this significant story to the screen.